Members of SC panel on agri laws pro-govt, won't appear before it: Farmer unions | Headlines

 Members of SC panel on agri laws pro-govt, won't appear before it: Farmer unions

-Farmer unions protesting against the new agriculture-marketing laws Tuesday disapproved of the Supreme Court-appointed committee to break the deadlock over the acts, and said they will not appear before the panel and continue their agitation.
+Agitating farmer unions Tuesday disapproved of the committee appointed by the Supreme Court to break the deadlock over the acts and said they will continue their protest against the three legislations.

-Addressing a press conference at Singhu Border here, Union leaders claimed the members of committee formed by the top court are ''pro-government''.
+Addressing a press conference at Singhu Border here, Union leaders claimed the members of the committee are ''pro-government'', and asserted they will not appear before it.

 The Supreme Court earlier in the day stayed the implementation of the controversial farm laws till further orders and set up a four-member committee to resolve the impasse between the Centre and the farmer unions protesting at Delhi's borders over the legislations.

 ''The members of the SC-appointed committee are not dependable as they have been writing on how agri laws are pro-farmer.
-We will continue our agitation,'' farmer leader Balbeer Singh Rajewal told the press conference.
+We will continue our agitation,'' farmer leader Balbeer Singh Rajewal told the presser.

 The farmer leader said that unions never demanded the apex court form a committee to resolve the impasse over the laws, alleging the Central government is behind these developments. ''We are against the committee on principle.
 It is the government's way to distract attention from the protest,'' he said.